 “Blazing with rage, he plunged the steel full into his enemy’s breast.
 The limbs of Turnus were dissolved in cold and his life left him with a groan, fleeing in anger down to the shades.”

 I have said above that in the Aeneid there is an acute portrayal of the human suffering that is the cost of Aeneas fulfilling his mission.
 It is nowhere more pronounced than in these haunting and bitter closing lines.
 The epic ends not with a comment on the glory to come, but with the anger and bloodshed of battle.
 This is all the more striking when we remember Anchises’ exhortation in Book Six that, as a Roman, Aeneas should spare the defeated.

 Most scholars do not read in the Aeneid a direct criticism of Augustus himself.
 Augustus had brought peace and order, and it is far from inconceivable that Virgil was grateful to him for this.
-But before his reign Virgil had fought in a bitter and bloody civil war.
-In our culture we are now very aware of the great cost that comes with war and can only look at the western empires of the 19th century with great cynicism.
-Whether or not Virgil is implicating a similar attitude with the Gates of Sleep, it is hard to argue that his epic’s glorious dream of Rome is one that goes unchallenged.
+But before his reign Virgil had fought in a bitter civil conflict, and would have seen enough bloodshed to dispel any idealistic visions about the glory of war.
+Whether or not Virgil is implicating a similar attitude with the Gates of Sleep, it is hard to argue that his epic’s praise for Roman achievement goes completely unchallenged.

 Translation by David West (1990).